swiftlang/swift-evolution/proposals/nnnn-actors.md

 ### Partial applications

-A partial applications of a function with an `isolated` parameter is only permitted when the expression is a direct argument whose corresponding parameter is non-escaping and non-concurrent.
+A partial application of a function with an `isolated` parameter is only permitted when the expression is a direct argument whose corresponding parameter is non-escaping and non-concurrent.
 For example:

 ```swift
 func runLater<T>(_ operation: @escaping () -> T) -> T { ... }